-Just picked up an Xbox One, or upgraded to the Xbox One S?
-Aside from the range of excellent games currently available on Microsoft’s premium console - here are the best Xbox One games, by the way - it's also designed to act as a multi-functional home entertainment system, and is rigged with robust features which you might be interested in if you want to get the most for your money.
+Just picked up an Xbox One S?
+Or perhaps you've upgraded to the Xbox One X?
+Aside from the range of excellent games currently available on Microsoft’s premium console - here are the best Xbox One games, by the way - it's also designed to act as a multi-functional home entertainment system, and is rigged with a suite of robust features which can help you to get the most for your money.
 Speaking of which, here are the best Xbox One bundles you can buy right now.

 Here are 45 ways to test its mettle, including a few tips that may surprise even veteran owners…